gatsbyjs/rfcs/text/0000-wordpress-source-plugins.md

 TBD?

 - **Would this mean moving the existing plugins supported out of `gatsby-source-wordpress`?** Right now I think we should keep ACF support in `gatsby-source-wordpress`, but I can also see the case for moving all WordPress plugin…plugins out of it.
 - **Should the plugins be responsible for re-formatting data for Gatsby when needed?** Often, the WP REST API returns nothing or `false` when you need it to return `null` for GraphQL.
 This also happens within the WP REST API implementations of each individual WordPress plugin.
 It can be solved with another WordPress plugin, but then you’d need a the original WP plugin, the companion WordPress plugin, and the companion Gatsby plugin to be able to support any WP plugins.
 Alternatively, the Gatsby plugin can it.
 I believe there is a proposal (from @pieh?) about mitigating this at a higher level for other Gatsby source plugins too, not sure if that would extend to this.
+(Can this already be done with the new Normalizers option? https://github.com/gatsbyjs/gatsby/pull/5603)